VahidGh/mathjslab/CONTRIBUTING.md

 Some are listed below:

+* Optimize the ComplexDecimal class so that methods avoid using other functions in the class.
+To do this, it will be necessary to deduce the definitions of each function in terms of the real and imaginary parts.
 * Only one single ComplexDecimal type based on Decimal.js is implemented.
 Extend to support ComplexDecimal type based on common javascript number type.
 It is necessary for faster and more efficient computing.